 Peter wrote these letters to believers that were scattered throughout the Roman provinces of Asia Minor.
 As we see here, his goal was not to reach the lost but to remind the believers of what they already had and to get them to grow and sink their roots into the Word of God.
 The "wholesome thinking" speaks of sincere minds or those that are genuine believers in Jesus Christ as the Son of God, Lord, and Savior.
 This is in contrast to those that he talked about in chapter two who are destined for judgment.

-I want you to recall the words spoken in the past by the holy prophets and the command given by our Lord and Savior through your apostles.
+so that you will keep in mind the predictions of the holy prophets and the command given by the Lord and Deliverer through your emissaries.

 Peter shows us here that it is important to know the words of the Old Testament prophets as well as the teachings of the apostles.
 Both of these sources were chosen by God to share the knowledge of Him with us and the rest of the world.
 There are many today that do not study the Old Testament as they say the law does not apply to us.
 They are right in that we are not under law but grace but it is the foundation of our faith.
 The words of the prophets help us to understand the need for Christ as well as what we have in Christ.